We’re almost done with first week in January: the week where more New Year’s resolutions are broken than any other.

 You’re Already Busy

-So the answer isn’t just starting new resolutions – you also need to take this opportunity to sharpen your focus, and give up on a few things.
+So the change isn’t just starting new resolutions – you also need to take this opportunity to sharpen your focus, and give up on a few things.

-The answer is, commit to giving up, or doing less of some things: so you can do the important things better.
+The answer is, commit to doing less of some things: so you can do the important things better.

 The Someday List

-Every week or two, I review the items on that list, and if I decide I am ready to begin a project that week, I move it from @Someday into my normal day-to-day GTD system.
+Every week or two, I review the items on that list, and if I decide I am ready to begin a project that week, I move it from Someday into my normal Todo List.

-If you don’t actively take action on it right now it’s going to be pushed off into the future.
+If you don’t actively take action on it then you are already letting it be pushed off into the future – by the day-to-day things that come up and happen.

 “If we wait for the moment when everything, absolutely everything is ready, we shall never begin.”